-In Ethiopia, between 2007 and 2013, UNICEF supported the government to train more than 27,000 health extension workers (HEWs)-representing 80% of HEWs in the country-on iCCM which resulted in correct treatment for 79% of children with diarrhea31 (see Box 1).
+UNICEF: In Ethiopia, between 2007 and 2013, UNICEF supported the government to train more than 27,000 health extension workers (HEWs)-representing 80% of HEWs in the country-on iCCM which resulted in correct treatment for 79% of children with diarrhea31 (see Box 1).
 In Niger, 2,560 Agents de Sante Communautaire (ASC) received six-month iCCM trainings.
-The ASCs achieved similar levels of correct classification and treatment for diarrhea compared to first-line health facilities.
+The ASCs achieved

-- In Tanzania, MSH accredited more than 9,000 shops and trained more than 19,000 ADDO dispensers and 3,000 district and ward inspectors.
+- similar levels of correct classification and treatment for diarrhea compared to first-line health facilities. - MSH: In Tanzania, MSH accredited more than 9,000 shops and trained more than 19,000 ADDO dispensers and 3,000 district and ward inspectors.
 84% of selected ADDO dispensers knew the correct protocol for treating simple diarrhea while 95% knew how to manage bloody diarrhea.32 In Uganda, the SPARS strategy led to improvements in zinc and ORS coverage from 64% to 84% and decreases in cases treated inappropriately with antibiotics from 41% to 21%.
-The Uganda MoH is planning to scale up the SPARS strategy nationwide to all public facilities in the country. - In India (Uttar Pradesh and Gujarat), MI trained approximately 140,000 frontline workers (approximately 90% of total ASHAs and AWWs in these regions) over three years.33Overall, 66% and 86% of ASHAs were aware of the correct zinc dosage in UP and Gujarat, respectively. - In South Sudan, World Vision provided iCCM and refresher trainings to 100 home health promoters in one district-5% of the national total-over three years.
-This led to an 85% increase in knowledge of appropriate treatment for childhood illnesses (including zinc and ORS) and an 89% increase in correct prescriptions.
-In
+The Uganda MoH is planning to scale-up the SPARS strategy nationwide to all public facilities in the country. - DAZT: In India (Uttar Pradesh and Gujarat), MI trained approximately 140,000 frontline workers (approximately 90% of total ASHAs and AWW in these regions) over three years.33 Overall, 66%, 86%, and 90% of ASHAs were aware of the correct zinc dosage in UP, Gujarat, and Bihar, respectively. - World Vision: In South Sudan, World Vision provided iCCM and refresher trainings to 100 home health promoters in one district-5% of the national total-over three years.
+This led to an 85% increase in knowledge of appropriate treatment for childhood illnesses (including zinc

-- addition, ORS coverage among children with diarrhea increased three-fold.34 - In Pakistan, Save the Children trained 714 lady health workers in one district (100% of the total) over three years.
-Care-seeking increased from 77% to 94% and zinc coverage increased from 6% to 43%. - In Ghana, SHOPS trained 10,000 OTC medicine sellers over three years.
-As a result, 60% of medicine sellers recommended zinc and only 9% recommended an antibiotic along with zinc and ORS (a decrease from 46% at baseline) and 70% were carrying zinc in their shops.
+- and ORS) and an 89% increase in correct prescriptions.
+In addition, ORS coverage among children with diarrhea increased three-fold.34 - Save the Children: In Pakistan, Save the Children trained 714 lady health workers in one district (100% of the total) over three years.
+Care-seeking increased from 77% to 94% and zinc coverage increased from 6% to 43%. - SHOPS: In Ghana, SHOPS trained 10,000 OTC medicine sellers over three years.
+As a result, 60% of medicine sellers recommended zinc and only 9% recommended an antibiotic along with zinc and ORS (a decrease from 46%) and 70% were carrying zinc in their shops.